blue-button/connector/README.md

-Blue Button "Hub" web site.
+Blue Button "Connector" web site.

 Soon we will be incorporating Jekyll and hosting on GH pages.